Skip to the content.

 Serialization

-Serialization is disabled by default for memory bus.
+🟢 Serialization is disabled by default for the memory transport.

 services.AddSlimMessageBus(mbb =>